FairRecKit/FairRecKitApp/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/TheMinefreak23/fair-rec-kit-app?label=Release)

-The FairRecKit App is a web-based tool intended to aid in the performing and analysing of recommender system computations.
+The FairRecKitApp is a web-based tool intended to aid in the performing and analysing of recommender system computations.
 It utilises a custom library called [FairRecKitLib](https://github.com/FairRecKit/FairRecKitLib) to perform its computations.

 This software has been developed by students within the Software Project course of the bachelor program Computer Science at Utrecht University, commissioned by Christine Bauer.